 "Everyone took their experiences and molded it into something extraordinary.
 For me, I was able to step out of my comfort zone and become a leader."

 - Kristine, student

-Team Wilderness is the only wilderness experiential education organization offering programs focusing specifically on Jersey City's most underserved youth.
+Team Wilderness is the only wilderness experiential education organization offering programs focusing specifically on Hudson County's most underserved youth.
 Our programs are affordable for all income levels; since they cater to the youth from the community, they help positively impact the community itself.

 Team Wilderness allows youth to experience hiking, backpacking and numerous outdoor activities during both single-day and overnight trips.
 These trips require the commitment and collaboration of the entire team.
 The students understand that and embrace it.
 The Team’s adult leaders, and the trip experiences themselves, will cultivate reflection to unearth newfound self-confidence, undiscovered interests and unexplored opportunities.

 "It's very inspirational...
 You get the opportunity to leave the city.
 You get the opportunity to explore nature...
 It's something that you won't see in a classroom, something that you won't see on a sheet of paper."

 "This has been one of the best choices I made in high school...
 I was able to experience camping, hiking, and other activities that can be so exhausting but very fun and exciting...
 I'm very glad to be a part of this nature loving family."

 Andrew (on the left)

 "I'm not always the most social around new people.
 I would have been fine not talking to anyone, but Team Wilderness wouldn't have it.
 In the end I not only got to hike and go in a waterfall, but they helped me become more social."